WryanBrock/TailWind-Demo/README.md

-# React + Vite
+# React + Vite + Tailwind

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This demo tests out Tailwind features.
+Things to mind is the amount of css code tailwind organizes in small snippets allowing high readability.

 Currently, two official plugins are available: